sunday-mamuyowi-onojaife/iu_model_to_production/README.md

 Task 1: Anomaly detection in an IoT setting (Spotlight: Stream processing).
+This repository contains the implementation of an anomaly detection system designed for a factory setting.
+The system processes real-time sensor data to identify anomalies in the production cycle for wind turbine components, leveraging Python, machine learning, and FastAPI.

 Problem Statement.
 A cutting-edge modern factory is producing machine components for wind turbines.
 The factory